-2 Accident ratings are used in transportation analyses to help determine where additional attention or information collected by a jurisdiction, in this case three years of data from DDOT (2012-2014), and calculated using the accident information and the daily volume of vehicles that travel through the would occur per million entering vehicles (MEV) using the following formula:
+2 Accident ratings are used in transportation analyses to help determine where additional attention or calculated using the accident information and the daily volume of vehicles that travel through the intersection.
+Accident and injury ratings are calculated based on the number of accidents or injuries that

 3 examination of safety should be undertaken.
-Accident ratings are evaluated based on recorded accident
+Accident ratings are evaluated based on recorded accident would occur per million entering vehicles (MEV) using the following formula: